kobman/KOBman/README.md

 # KOBman
-KOBman , A command line utility inspired from sdkman used to automate setup various KOB development environments for KOB projects
+**KOBman** , is A command line utility inspired from sdkman !!
+KOBMan gives you a *kob* command on your shell , you can use it to automate the setup of various development environments required for KOB projects